From walking over Rakotzbrücke Bridge to exploring Potsdam, these are some of the best day trips from Berlin for your next trip to Germany!

 7. Tropical Islands Resort

-I’ll be honest, I wasn’t totally convinced by the idea of spending one of my Berlin day trips going to a semi-summer resort.
-Then I heard it housed Europe’s largest indoor pool and I started to come around to the idea!
+I’ll be honest, I wasn’t totally convinced by the idea of a Berlin day trip to a semi-summer resort.
+Then I heard it housed Europe’s largest indoor pool and I started to come around to the idea.

-The setting is super cool – it’s inside a converted aircraft hangar.
-And the tropical theme makes it a fun place to chill out.
-Think artificial waterfalls and waterslides galore!
+The setting is super cool – it’s inside a converted aircraft hangar which makes it feel like you’re in the middle on a film set.
+And the tropical theme makes it a fun place to chill out for the afternoon.
+Think artificial waterfalls and waterslides galore.
+I mean, who doesn’t like the sound of that?

 It can be just what you need after a jam-packed schedule of sightseeing and travelling.
 This is definitely one of the best family friendly activities from Berlin.